AllenHom/sequelize-dameng/docs/manual/core-concepts/model-querying-basics.md

 The [`Model.create()`](../class/lib/model.js~Model.html#static-method-create) method is a shorthand for building an unsaved instance with [`Model.build()`](../class/lib/model.js~Model.html#static-method-build) and saving the instance with [`instance.save()`](../class/lib/model.js~Model.html#instance-method-save).

 It is also possible to define which attributes can be set in the `create` method.
 This can be especially useful if you create database entries based on a form which can be filled by a user.
-Using that would, for example, allow you to restrict the `User` model to set only an username and an address but not an admin flag:
+Using that would, for example, allow you to restrict the `User` model to set only an username but not an admin flag (i.e., `isAdmin`):

 ```js
 const user = await User.create({